AlessandroGaleazzi/S-C_2022_galeazzi/README.md

  3) ***"Simulation with clear-sky temperature"*** (No. 4) requires the parameters ***starting_time***, ***initial_t0***, ***tau***, ***duration***, and must be performed after a ***"clear-sky temperature"*** simulation (No. 3).
  4) ***"Import of an external temperature recording"*** (No. 5) requires the parameter ***file_name***, and will also update the parameters ***logging_time*** and ***duration_in_seconds***.
  5) ***"Simulation with external temperature recording"*** (No. 6) requires the parameters provided by ***"Import of an external temperature recording"*** (No. 5), together with ***initial_t0*** and ***tau***.
- 6)
 The same holds for other configuration files that the user might want to use.

 ### How to plot

-Once the required simulation has been performed, it is possible to plot the results calling the file [plots.py](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/functions/plots.py) with the command ***"python3 plots.py --configuration file name-- --simulations to be performed--"***, and providing the configuration file name from which to take the parameters together with the plots wanted.
+Once the required simulation has been performed, it is possible to plot the results calling the file [plots.py](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/functions/plots.py) with the command ***"python3 plots.py --configuration file name-- --simulations to be performed--"***, and providing the configuration file name from which to take the parameters together with the plots wanted (for instance, ***"python3 plots.py configuration.ini plot1 plot3y plot5n"***).
 In particular,

 1) ***"plot1"*** will plot the temperature evolution up to the threshold temperature simulated with ***"Temperature evolution up to threshold"***.
 2) ***"plot2"*** will plot the clear-sky temperature simulated with ***"Clear-sky temperature"***.